TheOldPresbyope/moode-radio-utils/README.md

 * MANGORADIO - a [German Internet radio station](https://mangoradio.de/) selected at random from the [Community Radio Browser]( http://www.radio-browser.info/gui/#!/)

 **TODO**
+* Fix the need-to-reboot bug.
 * The scripts are hardwired to write/read myfiles.tar.gz.
 It would be nice to allow the user to specify a name.
 * The scripts batch save/load all the user-defined radio stations.
 It would be nice to allow the user to specify the stations to be saved or at least the ones to be loaded.
 * There is a modicum of error checking in the scripts but they are hardly bulletproof.
 It would be nice to cover more bases.
 * The scripts are basically procedural code.
 It would be nice to make them more Pythonic.
-* None of these items is a priority for me.
+* Only the first of these items is a priority for me.